Critical Ising model on random triangulations of the disk: enumeration and local limits: Limits of the perimeter processes

 Let us recall that the peeling process of a bicolored triangulation $\bt$ is an increasing sequence of explored maps $\nseq \emap$.
 It is determined by the sequence of peeling events $\nseq[1]\Step$ taking values in the countable set $\steps$, plus the initial condition $(p,q)$.
 We denote by $\Prob_{p,q}$ the law of $\nseq[1]\Step$ when $\bt$ is a Boltzmann Ising-triangulation of the $(p,q)$-gon.

 As stated in Proposition~\ref{prop:comb cv}, the measure $\Prob_{p,q}$ converges weakly when $q\to\infty$ and then $p\to\infty$.
 In this section we first prove Proposition~\ref{prop:comb cv} and establish the basic properties of the limit distributions $\Prob\py$ and $\Prob\yy$.
 Then we move on to prove the scaling limits of the perimeter processes stated in Theorem~\ref{thm:scaling limit}.
-For convenience, we will denote by $\law_{p,q}X$ (resp.\ $\law\py X$ and $\law\yy X$) a random variable which has the same law as the random variable $X$ under $\Prob_{p,q}$ (resp.\ under $\Prob\py$ and $\Prob\yy$).
+For convenience, we will denote by $\law_{p,q}X$ (resp.\ $\law\py X$ and $\law\yy X$) a random variable which has the same law as $X$ under $\Prob_{p,q}$ (resp.\ under $\Prob\py$ and $\Prob\yy$), where $X$ is a measurable function of the sequence $\nseq[1] \Step$ and of the initial condition $(p,q)$.